NMAC’s mission calls on us to lead with race. What does that mean? What is NMAC trying to accomplish?

 Our prevention and health care systems are usually not discriminatory, but the outcomes are definitely less than equitable.
 Our movement was not created to end racism, so what can we do?
 There has to be some middle ground between the current results and solving race relations.
 This is our journey.

 This summer, NMAC will bring leaders in the fight to end racism together with HIV leaders.
 Our epidemic will not wait for solutions to the world’s problems, where is the middle ground.
-How can the HIV community retain 25% more people of color living with HIV in care?
-NMAC’s goal by 2020 is for health equity, the color of your skin should not determine your HIV health outcome.
+How can the HIV community retain 25 percent more people of color living with HIV in care?
+NMAC’s goal by 2020 is for health equity.
+The color of your skin should not determine your HIV health outcome.

 We are also fighting for racial justice.
 Your race should not be the determining factor for your risk of HIV infection.
 It’s time to change our focus.
 NMAC doesn’t want to get rid of behavioral interventions, but we want the HIV prevention priority to be reducing the amount of the virus in minority communities.